The Private Competition Enforcement Review: Australia

 Overview of recent private antitrust litigation activity

-It has been two years since the legislative framework supporting private antitrust enforcement rights in Australia (and Australian antitrust law generally) underwent significant reform.
-The amendments were expected to increase the ease with which private antitrust follow-on proceedings can be pursued following regulatory enforcement action; however, they remain largely untested.
-This may soon change as two high-profile private antitrust actions, both likely to test at least some of these amendments, were filed in 2019.
+In 2017, the legislative framework supporting private antitrust enforcement rights in Australia (and Australian antitrust law generally) underwent significant reform.
+Now three years on, it still remains to be seen whether the amendments have increased the ease with which private antitrust follow-on proceedings can be pursued following regulatory enforcement action as expected, and they remain largely untested.
+Since 2017, many high-profile private antitrust actions, some of which are likely to test at least some of these amendments, have been commenced.
+Perhaps unsurprisingly, a number of these enforcement actions have been in the digital platforms space.

-Dialogue v.
-Instagram and Facebook was also commenced in the Federal Court of Australia in 2019.
 Dialogue, a company specialising in social media, reportedly alleges that Instagram and Facebook engaged in unconscionable conduct and misuse of market power after Instagram and Facebook withdrew Dialogue's products' access to those platforms, including Dialogue's Instagram scheduling tool, SKED Social.
+A temporary injunction has been in place since May 2019, restraining Instagram and Facebook from terminating, suspending or refusing Dialogue's access to the Instagram and Facebook platforms, and a further injunction against the respondents will remain in effect until determination of an interlocutory application heard in July 2020.
 This case is similar to Unlockd v.
 Google, which was commenced in the Federal Court of Australia in 2018.
 Unlockd sought an injunction preventing Google from withdrawing its services from the Google Play Store and terminating the supply of Garmin's Ad Mob Service to Unlockd globally.
 Those proceedings were discontinued by Unlockd in late 2018, reportedly on the basis that Unlockd was unable to secure funding to pursue its claim against Google.
-Interestingly, it has been reported that the Australian Competition and Consumer Commission (ACCC) intends to commence proceedings against Google in relation to the conduct.
+Interestingly, reports at the time indicated that the Australian Competition and Consumer Commission (ACCC) intended to commence proceedings against Google concerning the conduct; however, to date no action has been filed against Google in respect of this conduct.

-This is consistent with the ACCC's recent focus on the increasing market power of digital platforms.
-In July 2019, the regulator handed down its final report of its Digital Platforms Inquiry, which includes recommendations that the merger provisions of the Competition and Consumer Act2 (CCA) be amended to include additional factors when determining whether a merger would substantially lessen competition and require large digital platforms to provide advance notice of acquisitions of any business with activities in Australia.
-The Australian government's response to this report is expected to be handed down in early 2020.
+The ACCC's interest is consistent with its recent focus on the increasing market power of digital platforms.
+In July 2019, the regulator handed down its final report of its Digital Platforms Inquiry, which included recommendations that the merger provisions of the CCA be amended to include additional factors when determining whether a merger would substantially lessen competition and require large digital platforms to provide advance notice of acquisitions of any business with activities in Australia.
+The Australian government responded to this report in December 2019, including in its response a commitment to establishing a Digital Platforms Branch within the ACCC.
+The specialist branch commenced work on a report scrutinising mobile app marketplaces in September 2020, as part of a five-year inquiry into markets for the supply of digital platform services in Australia.
+The report is due to be published in March 2021.

 Another major focus of the ACCC continues to be cartel conduct.
 In October 2019, the ACCC released its Immunity and Cooperation Policy for Cartel Conduct – October 2019, which is intended to strengthen and clarify the process of applying for immunity as part of its strategy to encourage businesses and individuals to disclose cartel behaviour.
-It is expected that any increase in enforcement action as a result of such disclosures will lead to increases in private antitrust follow-on litigation.
-In addition, there have been a number of criminal prosecutions under Australia's criminal cartel regime in 2019, including the largest ever criminal fine imposed under the CCA of A$34.5 million, after Japanese shipping company Kawasaki Kisen Kaisha Ltd pleaded guilty to criminal cartel conduct in 2018.
+It is expected that any increase in enforcement action as a result of such disclosures will lead to increases in private antitrust follow-on litigation, although this will take some time to be effectuated through court proceedings or other public announcements.
+In addition, there have been a number of criminal prosecutions under Australia's criminal cartel regime recently.
+Most notably, in 2019, the Federal Court imposed the largest ever criminal fine under the CCA, of A$34.5 million, against Japanese shipping company Kawasaki Kisen Kaisha Ltd after it pleaded guilty to criminal cartel conduct in 2018.
+More recently, Norwegian global shipping company Wallenius Wilhelmsen Ocean AS pleaded guilty to criminal cartel conduct in June 2020.
+The ACCC's investigation culminated in criminal charges in August 2019 and formed part of the regulator's long-running focus on shipping cartels.
+A sentence is yet to be handed down.

 General introduction to the legislative framework for private antitrust enforcement

 Under Section 86(1) of the CCA, the Federal Court of Australia has jurisdiction to hear all civil proceedings arising under the CCA.
 Under Section 163 of the CCA, the Federal Court also has jurisdiction to hear prosecutions for criminal offences under the CCA.
-The Federal Circuit Court has jurisdiction to hear misuse of market power cases and matters arising under industry codes registered under the CCA, but cannot make an award for damages greater than A$750,000 under Section 86AA of the CCA.
-Private enforcement proceedings commenced or heard in the federal courts are subject to the Federal Court Rules 2011 (Federal Court Rules).
-The CCA also confers limited jurisdiction for private antitrust enforcement on the several courts of Australian states, although in practice claims under the CCA are more commonly pursued in the Federal Court.
+The Federal Circuit Court has jurisdiction to hear misuse of market power cases and matters arising under industry codes registered under the CCA, but its jurisdiction is limited by Section 86AA of the CCA to awards of up to A$750,000.
+Private enforcement proceedings commenced or heard in the federal courts are subject to the Federal Court Rules 2011 (the Federal Court Rules).
+The CCA also confers limited jurisdiction for private antitrust enforcement on the several courts of the Australian states, although in practice claims under the CCA are more commonly pursued in the Federal Court.

 While a framework exists for private enforcement actions, including by making use of provisions in the CCA that allow for follow-on proceedings (discussed further in Section X), such private enforcement actions are not common in Australia.
 This is likely due to the difficulties in assessing damage suffered as a result of anticompetitive conduct, the high cost of conducting proceedings in the Federal Court and potentially a lack of effective compensation mechanisms such as treble damages, which in other jurisdictions are perceived to create greater incentives for private litigation.

 The extraterritorial effect of the CCA's prohibitions against cartel conduct and the extraterritoriality provisions set out in Section 5 of the CCA were examined in Norcast SárL v.
-Bradken Limited,4 where the court found that cartel conduct in the form of bid-rigging did not need to occur in Australia or relate to an Australian market for the court to have jurisdiction over the conduct in question.
-In that case, it was sufficient that the corporations involved in the bid-rigging had practical links to Australia and that one of the participants was an Australian corporation.
-However, the application of the Norcast decision will likely be called into question in future cases brought under the new cartel conduct provisions introduced in 2017 on account of the requirement that the conduct has an effect on trade or commerce within, to or from Australia.
+Bradken Limited,4 where the court found that cartel conduct in the form of bid rigging did not need to occur in Australia or relate to an Australian market for the court to have jurisdiction over the conduct in question.
+In that case, it was sufficient that the corporations involved in the bid rigging had practical links to Australia and that one of the participants was an Australian corporation.
+However, the application of the Norcast decision may be called into question in future cases brought under the new cartel conduct provisions introduced in 2017 on account of the requirement that the conduct has an effect on trade or commerce within, to or from Australia.

 Section 5 of the CCA was amended in 2017 so that private parties are no longer required to seek ministerial consent before relying on extraterritorial conduct in private competition law actions.
 The amendment removed a potentially cumbersome roadblock to private litigants when seeking redress for harm suffered as a result of a contravention of the CCA.